-If you need a wireless keyboard for your desktop or tablet, our reviews showcase some of the best options available in 2020, starting with the remarkable wireless mechanical keyboard from Logitech, the G915 Lightspeed.
+If you need a wireless keyboard for your desktop or tablet, our reviews showcase some of the best you can find right now, starting with the remarkable wireless mechanical keyboard from Logitech, the .

 The G915 is not aware that it is a wireless keyboard.
 It has a great mechanical design, RGB backlighting, a numeric keypad, and a low profile for comfortable positioning.
 The indicator lights up top are excellent for monitoring what mode you are in, battery life, and other key settings, while the aluminum top plate is great for durability.
 The keyboard is specifically designed so that it won’t slow down gamers who may need a wireless solution — as long as they can afford it.

-One three-hour charge can provide up to 30 hours of performance for this keyboard.
+One three-hour charge can provide up to 30 hours of performance for the.
 Logitech also made sure that it provides great feedback at the point of actuation if you’ve become used to mechanical keyboards.
-Onboard memory is also included so you’ll always have your customized settings with you.
-There’s even a handy little side roller for instantly controlling volume, plus other on-board media controls.
+Onboard memory also is included, so you’ll always have your customized settings with you.
+There’s even a handy little side roller for instantly controlling volume, plus other onboard media controls.

-OMOTON seemingly had iOS in mind when it designed this keyboard, but it should work with MacOS, Windows, and Android.
+The company seemingly had iOS in mind when it designed the, but it should work with MacOS, Windows, and Android.
 Longevity for future updates, however, is questionable.

-This lightweight, portable keyboard has a fantastic battery life lasting up to 12 months on just two AAA batteries (included).
+This portable, lightweight keyboard has a fantastic battery life lasting up to 12 months on just two AAA batteries (included).
 The keys rate up to 500,000 actuations, making it less durable than a mechanical keyboard, but it should last for years of remote typing.
-The Bluetooth 4.0 connection offers quite the range too, with up to 50 feet in open air or up to 23 feet in an office environment.
+The Bluetooth 4.0 connection offers quite the range, too, with up to 50 feet in the open air or up to 23 feet in an office environment.

 Apple’s redesigned Magic Keyboard is everything Apple fans (and others) could want from a minimal Bluetooth keyboard design.
 Older Magic Keyboards had a rolled base that propped the keyboard’s backside up to make room for AA batteries.
 This latest model has a rechargeable battery, so the keyboard lies flatter than previous versions.